fenago/datascience-machine-learning/labs/lab_5.md

 The Notebook opens in a new browser window.
 You can create a new notebook or open a local one.
 Check out the local folder `work` for several notebooks.
 Open and run `ConditionalProbabilitySolution.ipynb` in the `work` folder.

-You can also open the Jupyter Notebook at https://[[HOST_SUBDOMAIN]]-8888-[[KATACODA_HOST]].environments.katacoda.com/notebooks/work/ConditionalProbabilitySolution.ipynb

 Did you do your homework?
 I hope so.
 Let's take a look at my solution to the problem of seeing how conditional probability tells us about whether there's a relationship between age and purchase probability in a fake dataset.